haasal/docker-cplex/README.md

 docker build -t cplex-demo .
 ```

-Run and shell into the container (for demo purposes)
+Run the demo container with the python script in the `src` directory

 ```bash
 docker run --rm -it cplex-demo